-Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP consultation with the local as per GITANJALI Scheme people during plantation.
-G 1: C of GoWB; Any construction or waste material generated during construction shall not be stored on nearby agricultural field, rather it shall be stored on inner side of embankment without disturbing road transportation for disposition of debris / borne diseases after As project will reduce occurrence of flood, so also related diseases will be reduced.
-Periodic health check-up camps to be organized for workers staying in labour camps.
-Desilted sand materials shall not be stored or thrown away to nearby agricultural field suggested for desilted material carried out during monsoon season and night time activities which will not be taken up during night and monsoon period.
+Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP consultation with the local as per GITANJALI Scheme people during plantation. of GoWB; Any construction or waste material generated during construction shall not be stored on nearby agricultural field, rather it shall be stored for disposition of debris / borne diseases after flood is commonly observed which need to be addressed on inner side of embankment without disturbing road transportation Desilted sand materials shall Reuse / disposal plan appropriately No activity shall be Periodic health check-up camps to be organized for workers staying in labour camps.
+ESMP suggests specific not be stored or thrown away to nearby agricultural field suggested for desilted material carried out during monsoon season and night time activities which will not be taken up during night and monsoon period.
 Construction labour shall not throw away any plastic bag/ materials to nearby agricultural field covers labour camp management including sensitisation of workers on this aspect. construction and operation appropriately oriented to engage local labour force in the work to the possible extent based on the required skill base.
 It will be a part of the contractor's obligation. desilted material shall be done after soil testing and its usability in such works. where encroachment has occurred, shall be avoided from Avoidance as one of the principles and in cases, where it is highly necessary for the project and cannot be avoided, RAP will be followed.
-Sand mining from Mundeswari and other river shall strictly be restricted Desilting of river bed for improving water carrying capacity and flood control is part of the project intervention and ESMP suggests scientific management of sediments and its disposal woman workers from nearby Adivasi All meandering pond shall also be desilted to increase storage capacity equal wage for women workers and shall not force them to work will be followed and embankment and nearby park, picnic spot may be done a part of the environment restoration and improvement plan. shall specifically be provided for women workers Included in ESMP as a part of labour camp management plan.
+Mundeswari and other river shall strictly be restricted capacity and flood control is part of the project intervention and ESMP suggests scientific management of sediments and its disposal woman workers from nearby Adivasi community made a part of the ESMP All meandering pond shall also be desilted to increase storage capacity project.
+However, measures will be taken to restore / rehabilitate the ponds that are falling within the working zone. equal wage for women workers and shall not force them to work during night time will be followed and included in the plan. embankment and nearby park, picnic spot may be done measures for ROW is made a part of the environment restoration and improvement plan. shall specifically be provided for women workers management plan.
 Operator shall be engaged at each outlet point to control irrigation structure structures, no manual operator will be required. embankment shall not be disturbed at any circumstances envisaged to get affected by the project. schedule and mechanism shall be developed and structures and scientific regulatory mechanisms organisation / Gram For water management, local farmers organisation will play a role along with GP.

-Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP Construction of Boro band shall not be permitted within river bed, it aggravates flood damage measures, requirement of may be introduced for and productivity Ground Water table is depleting rapidly due to excessive use of shallow tube well.
-There is regular occurrence of pump failure during summer season irrigation system will help to reduce ground water exploitation and promote and fertilizer.
-Practice of vermi-compost may be Ü availability of irrigation water during Rabi &Boro season in current Improvement in irrigation structure and system along with promotion of conjunctive water use will improve water availability.
-Emphasis should be Agribusiness promotion is one of the interventions of the project.
+Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP

+Construction of Boro band

+shall not be permitted within · • 1 7

+river bed, it aggravates flood -

+damage will reduce.
+70% subsidy irrigation promotion is made a part of the ESMP.

+- Crop diversification will

+depleting rapidly due to

+excessive use of shallow - -

+tube well.
+There is regular occurrence of pump failure introduced suggests adoption of IPM to minimize pesticide related

+during summer season conjunctive water use impact.

+Improvement in irrigation

+structure and system along

+water during Rabi & 1

+conjunctive water use will improve water availability.

+be focused upon improve water availability.

+• Agribusiness promotion is

+- one of the interventions of

+promotion the project.